fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 ---

-Mira Santos had lived in the village for as long as anyone could remember—but rarely seen.
-Orphaned young.
-Raised by Belen.
-Some said she was mute as a child.
-Others said she never cried, even as a baby.
+Mira Santos had lived in the village for as long as anyone could remember—an orphan raised by Belen, quiet and apart.
 The other children avoided her.

-They said she once followed a boy home after dark, smiling the whole way, not saying a word.
-They said she offered flowers to a statue that wasn’t a saint.

-Anna had never met her.
-But as she watched now, something struck her—the way Mira moved.
-Controlled, like imitation.
-Like she had studied care, and could perform it.
+She never cried, never played.

+As Anna watched, what struck her was not cruelty, but imitation.
+Mira moved with studied care, like someone who had learned how to comfort without ever feeling it.

-But it never reached her eyes.
+It never reached her eyes.

 ---